Adamm00/IPSet_ASUS/README.md

-"./jffs/scripts/firewall unban range 8.8.8.8/24" This Unbans the CIDR Block Specified "./jffs/scripts/firewall unban domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall unban domain google.com" This Unbans the URL Specified "./jffs/scripts/firewall unban all" This Unbans All Entries From Both Blacklists
+"./jffs/scripts/firewall unban range 8.8.8.8/24" This Unbans the CIDR Block Specified "./jffs/scripts/firewall unban domain" This Requires Manual Input (Only Domains Accepted) "./jffs/scripts/firewall unban domain google.com" This Unbans the URL Specified "./jffs/scripts/firewall unban country" This Unbans Entries Added By The "Ban Country" Feature "./jffs/scripts/firewall unban malware" This Unbans Entries Added By The "Ban Malware" Feature "./jffs/scripts/firewall unban all" This Unbans All Entries From Both Blacklists

 Here Are Some Example Ban Commands;